siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-21-natural-language-processing-in-the-future-of-seo.md

 ---
 draft: false

-title:  'Natural Language Processing in the Future of SEO'
+title: Natural Language Processing in the Future of SEO
-date: '2024-10-21T20:45:14+03:00'
+date: 2024-10-21T20:45:14+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'One of the most impactful changes shaping the future of SEO is the rise of Natural Language Processing.
-NLP is a branch of artificial intelligence (AI) that allows computers to understand, interpret, and respond to human language.'
+description: One of the most impactful changes shaping the future of SEO is the rise of Natural Language Processing.
+NLP is a branch of artificial intelligence (AI) that allows computers to understand, interpret, and respond to human language.
 url: /natural-language-processing-in-the-future-of-seo/
 post_views_count:
-    - '0'
+  - "0"
 featured_image: /images/seo5.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
   - seo
 ---